Fractured Magic: Chapter Twenty-One

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

-Leandros watched Ivor, the alfar from the security team, flick a folded triangle of paper across the table at Trin.
-Without so much as looking Ivor’s way, Trin swept it to the floor.
+Leandros watched Ivor Linde, the alfar from Unity’s security team, flick a folded triangle of paper across the table toward Trin.
+Without even looking Ivor’s way, Trin swept it to the floor.
+It was so absurdly childish Leandros almost couldn’t believe what he was seeing.

 “Because this mission is about rescuing my uncle, not charging into Orean and starting a war,” Leandros said coldly.
 “If there’s anything to be learned from an investigation, it will be worth it.”